bomb1xEnjoyer/s21_BrickGame_Tetris/README.md

 - make Utility

 ## Commands:
-- Run `make` - to build project and run tests
+- Run `make` - to build project, run tests and create documentation
 - Run `./tetris` - to open game in terminal

 ## About project